SPE-R/SPE/SPE-R-2024-practicals-with-solutions/dinput-s.md

 ## 5  4  30 99       2       2     2   1    1  -1.18
 ## 6  5  35 94       2       1     1   1    2  -0.14
 ```
 and compare the resulting data frame with `fem`.
-What are
-the names of the variables in the data frame?
-What is the class
+ - What are the names of the variables in the data frame?
-of the variables?
+ - What is the class of the variables?

 >  **Explanation:** Remember that `read.table()` tries to guess
   the mode of the variables in the text file.
 Without the
-  `header=TRUE` option it reads the first row, containing the
+  `header = TRUE` option it reads the first row, containing the
   variable names, as data, and guesses that all the variables are
   character, not numeric.
 By default, all character variables are
   coerced to factors by `read.table`.
 The result is a data frame
   consisting entirely of factors.
 (You can prevent the conversion of
-  character variables to factors with the argument `as.is=TRUE`).
+  character variables to factors with the argument `as.is = TRUE`).

 If the variable names are not specified in the file, then they are
 given default names `V1`, `V2`, ... .
 You will soon realise this